ina-foss/ground-control-frontend/README.md

+# Ground Control

+Ground Control is an audio/video corpus annotation application developed by [INA](http://www.ina.fr) and distributed under an MIT license.
+It is partially funded by BPI as part of the France 2030 [ArGiMi project](https://www.ina.fr/institut-national-audiovisuel/research/argimi-project).

+Ground Control allows users to manage corpora, annotators, and task allocation strategies for annotators.
+There are several types of tasks, each with a dedicated screen.
+One of the main objectives of this application is to annotate audio transcripts while having synchronized access to the relevant media.
+The first screen currently in operation allows transcripts to be segmented and categorized.
+Others are under development, notably for the creation and fine annotation of spans within transcripts.

+The application consists of a frontend, this project, and a backend API [available here](https://github.com/ina-foss/ground-control-backend).
+The [amalia.js video player](https://ina-foss.github.io/amalia.js/) is integrated.

 # Ground Control Frontend

 Ground Control frontend application designed for ground truth data management and secure client interaction with the Ground Control API backend.